rezaimn/rsm-signal-state-management/projects/rsm-signal-state-management/README.md

 ```
 You also gonna need a service which extends one of the following classes from the library regarding what kind of state we need to create.

-1- public-rsm-primitive-generic ( for simple primitive values ).
+1- PublicRsmPrimitiveGenericClass ( for simple primitive values ).
-2- public-rsm-entity-generic ( for arrays and objects and also the primitive states ) for our user case we need this one.
+2- PublicRsmEntityGenericClass ( for arrays and objects and also the primitive states ) for our user case we need this one.
-3- public-rsm-queue-generic ( to create a simple queue or priority queue, you can easily add or remove Items here).
+3- PublicRsmQueueGenericClass ( to create a simple queue or priority queue, you can easily add or remove Items here).
-4- public-rsm-stack-generic ( to create a stack, you can easily push and pop Items here).
+4- PublicRsmStackGenericClass ( to create a stack, you can easily push and pop Items here).
-5- public-rsm-action-generic ( to dispatch and listen to actions ).
+5- PublicActionsRsmGeneric ( to dispatch and listen to actions ).

+All the mentioned classes have a protected version also, if you use the protected ones you can't have access to the functions and properties directly through the service is extending these classes and you will gonna need some public middleware functions to use the protected functions and properties.
 ### Use the store service

 ```typescript